BB – Two Stories with Two Ends

 Collision of the Worlds of Dance and Theatre in MONO

-In the production directed by Slovak stage director Jozef Vlk two worlds meet: the worlds of dance and theatre.
-Accompanied by mono-depressive tones of electronical music, what the director makes come forward are individuality, intimacy, tragicality and comicality.
-The power of all five life stories.
-All five characters are wrapped up in themselves, they are together, but that is it.
-They are not able to coexist, they can only exist with their own self, with their body, deformations, secrets, obsessions.
+Two worlds meet in the production directed by Slovak stage director Jozef Vlk: the worlds of dance and theatre.
+Accompanied by mono-depressive tones of electronic music, the director makes individuality, intimacy, tragicality and comicality come forward.
+The power of all five life stories comes forward as well.
+All five characters are wrapped up in themselves; they are together, but that is it.
+They are not able to coexist, they can only exist with their own selves, with their body, deformations, secrets and obsessions.
 They all exist without the others, only for their own sake.
-They give their intolerance and indifference toward what surrounds them an absurd form of mutual attacks and disdain.
-In the border space with four entrances (doors), the performers show off in front of each other, Intoxicated by their own bodies, by their addictions.
+Their intolerance and indifference is given an absurd form of mutual attacks and disdain.
+In the border space with four entrances (doors), the performers show off in front of each other, intoxicated by their own bodies, by their addictions.

-All five scenes by the five performers - Stanislava Vlčeková, Emil Píš, Daniel Raček, Martina Lacová and Martin Piterka - show true pictures of situations and types of people we commonly come across.
-From an arrogant man who devotes his life to nothing else but his career, through a frustrated loner, to a strange guy with perverted cravings.
-The actors impersonate their characters in a factual manner, and also accurately, without overusing exaggerated gestures or emotions.
-The most characteristic and at the same time strongest moment is the final scene using a red T-shirt which in the eyes of all the characters symbolises originality and superiority – that is why everyone wants to own it, take it off the body of the other person.
-After this exhibition, on stage remains just a man by a laptop.
+All five scenes by the five performers - Stanislava Vlčeková, Emil Píš, Daniel Raček, Martina Lacová and Martin Piterka - depict true situations and types of people that we commonly come across.
+From an arrogant man, who devotes his life to nothing else but his career, through a frustrated loner, to a strange guy with perverted cravings.
+The actors impersonate their characters in a factual manner and also accurately, without overusing exaggerated gestures or emotions.
+The most characteristic and at the same time strongest moment is the final scene using a red T-shirt, which. in the eyes of all the characters, symbolises originality and superiority – that is the reason why everyone wants to gain ownership of it by taking it off of the body of the other person.
+After this exhibition, the only person remaining on the stage is a man with a laptop.
 He looks in the direction of the audience and closes the laptop.
-Was it reality or imagination of the observer?
+Was it real or was it a product of the observer’s imagination?

-The production is almost entirely wordless, yet through non-verbal action, through detailed character studies conducted by all performers, we learn from their inside the most important thing: your worst enemy is yourself, no matter how much you love (yourself).
+The production is almost entirely wordless, and yet, through non-verbal action and detailed character studies conducted by all performers, we learn the most important thing: your self is your worst enemy, no matter how much you love (yourself).

 Marek Godovič / 04/10/2011 Divadelní Noviny

-...The stories of the people in the production MONO are told in form of very expressive physical theatre combining both dance and spoken word.
-Especially breathtaking is the original, demanding and theme-matching partner work – in the Debris Company, excellent dancers are a matter of course.
-A somehow fragile stage set which delineates the stage space is functional, too: it helps the dancers express their attitude toward the environment and by turning their cubicles inward at the end they insinuate a step towards the others, even though, for the time being, each of them remains curled up in their respective corners.
-The costumes, music and lighting sensitively and noncontradictingly add to the atmosphere, and it is above all the impressive music that catches the audience's attention....
+...The stories of the people in the production MONO are told in the form of very expressive physical theatre combining both dance and spoken word.
+What is especially breathtaking is the original, demanding and theme-matching partner work – in Debris Company, excellent dancers are a matter of course.
+A somehow fragile set which delineates the stage space is functional, too: it helps the dancers express their attitude toward the environment and by turning their cubicles inward at the end, they insinuate a step towards the others, even though, for the time being, each of them remains curled up in their respective corners.
+The costumes, music and lighting sensitively and without contradiction add to the atmosphere, and it is above all the impressive music that catches the audience's attention....